• Heritage Christian Jan 2024

 2. Cool Off in the Splash Pads

 There are several fantastic splash pads to choose from all throughout the Midlands and the majority of them are completely FREE!
-From downtown parks such as Emily Douglas and Elmwood Roy Lynch to Will B. Caracter Park in Lexington, splash pads are a great way to beat the famously hot heat!
+From downtown parks such as Emily Douglas and Elmwood Roy Lynch to Will B. Caractor Park in Lexington, splash pads are a great way to beat the famously hot heat!
+There’s also the Virginia Hylton Park with a splash pad in Lexington and the Springdale splash pad in West Columbia.
 Be sure to double-check the splash pad operational times before you go as some have limited hours.

 For more information on splash pads take a look at our HUGE list of more than 30 places you and your family can cool off this summer!